 Artist Alley is open to all kinds of artists, including (but not limited to): fine arts, manga/doujinshi-ka, painters, crafters, sewers, jewelers, and other types of small art/craft displays such as school clubs and art organizations.
 Artist Alley is for showcasing an exhibitor’s personal work, therefore the sale of commercial or copyrighted merchandise is restricted to the Commercial Vendor Spaces.
 Artists who wish to sell published material may request a single table under Dealer’s pricing through the Dealer Room Coordinator.

-Anyone interested in applying for a table in the Artist Alley must first submit their application before the June 1st, 2016 review deadline.
-Tables will be offered to artists after a review period; considering relevancy to convention and uniqueness (too many of the same type of craft, for example, might be declined), space constraints and orginality of artwork/craft.
+Anyone interested in applying for a table in the Artist Alley must first submit their application before the June 1st, 2017 review deadline.
+Tables will be offered to artists after a review period; considering relevancy to convention and uniqueness (too many of the same type of craft, for example, might be declined), space constraints and originality of artwork/craft.

-By applying to the Tsubasacon 2016 Artist Alley, you (the Exhibitor) agree to abide by these rules.
+This document sets forth the rules for applying to the Artist Alley at Tsubasacon 2017.
+By applying to the Tsubasacon 2017 Artist Alley, you (the Exhibitor) agree to abide by these rules.

 Quick Breakdown of Events